-Area D Parks and Trails Plan & Active Transportation Network Plan
+Parks and Trails Plan & Active Transportation Network Plan - Area D

 The Strathcona Regional District is developing a Parks and Trails Plan for Electoral Area D (Oyster Bay - Buttle Lake).
 This plan will guide future improvements and investments in parks, trails, and active transportation, with the goal of creating a well-connected network of park spaces and movement corridors.